simonsobs/so3g/README.rst

   cd build
   cmake ..
   make
+  make install

 The build process will try to find boost, python, and spt3g.
-For spt3g, environment variable SPT3G_SOFTWARE_PATH should give the path to the spt3g_software source tree (or, possibly, anywhere where the relevants headers and libraries could plausibly be found after digging).
+For spt3g, environment variable SPT3G_SOFTWARE_PATH and SPT3G_SOFTWARE_BUILD_PATH must both be defined.
+The first variable should point to the root of spt3g repository, for finding header files.
+The second variable should point to the cmake build directory, for finding libraries.

 Local configuration through local.cmake